Roosevelt High School

 Courses that require an application or audition:

 Auditions for Symphony and Chamber Orchestra will be held in the Spring.
-Email Ms. Gero at cegero@seattleschools.org to make an appointment.
-A successful audition is needed to confirm enrollment in these courses.
+Details about auditions will be available later in the spring.
 A successful audition is needed to confirm enrollment in these courses.

 Course Selection Process: As simple as 1-2-3

-3. Register: for classes: Students should note their requests on the Course Option Worksheet and submit it to Roosevelt via mail, email (dtmiller@seattleschools.org) or via in-person drop-off.
+3. Register for classes.
+Students should note their course requests on the Course Option Worksheet and submit it to Roosevelt via mail, email dtmiller@seattleschools.org, or in-person drop-off.

 Things to keep in mind: